tiggerman120/book_app/README.md

 Finish time:

-Actual time needed to complete:
+Actual time needed to complete: 1 hour

 -----------------------------------------------------------------------------------------

-Number and name of feature: #3 - Get Results
+Number and name of feature: #3 to 6- Get Results

-Estimate of time needed to complete: 30min
+Estimate of time needed to complete:

 Start time: 2:35

-Finish time:
+Finish time: 9 pm

-Actual time needed to complete:
+Actual time needed to complete: 4 hours with a 2.5 hour break